 Trish St. Hill was born in the vibrant and culturally rich nation of St. Vincent and the Grenadines in the West Indies.
 As an English-speaking West Indian immigrant, she experienced firsthand the lack of literature representing the struggles of Caribbean immigrants in the United States.

+As I plow through the first draft of my current novel, my overactive imagination is in overdrive, fueling a creative storm that refuses to settle.
+In my genre of writing (historical fiction), intricate plots are meticulously woven, tension-filled suspense is built, and multifaceted characters come vibrantly to life.
+From the beginning, I take special care to map my story, engaging deeply in character development – What is the essence of the story I’m telling, who are these characters that populate my narrative, and why do they exist within the rich tapestry of my fictional world?
+As I mentioned in an earlier article, it is crucial to always have a clear vision of how your story will conclude, allowing the plot to naturally unfold while worrying least about the title of your book.
 Sometimes, during this creative journey, you may realize there is a potential conflict in the ending of your story; it becomes essential to unravel and clarify that before you proceed further.
 Once you have a solid understanding of what your narrative is about and how it is destined to end, it’s time to create your characters, keeping in mind that their names might evolve as the story progresses, reflecting their journey.
 The main characters are pivotal, yet without the careful weaving in of minor characters, the story could fall flat and lack the richness it deserves.
 Backstories are developed and evolve over time to provide depth and substance to the overarching tale, and often to offer contrasts that highlight the characters’ personalities and depth.
 This is precisely where my skill of descriptive writing comes into play, allowing me to immerse readers fully in the world I am crafting.
 There are many ways to articulate a scene in a book, each with its own unique impact – a plain, straightforward description may serve its purpose, but a richly descriptive approach draws the reader in and engages their senses.
 See two versions of the same story below.

 (1) Hawk stood before the mirror, splashing his face and neck with cologne.
 He had prepared his outfit: black pants with a turtleneck and a gray dinner jacket.
 He was happy to be…